rihbyne/rihbyne.github.io/content/doityourself/auto_withdrawal.md

 * The transfer request registered can be automatic, semi-automatic, entirely manual and gets approved from concerned admin.
 * If approved, nullify the freezed amount, add x amount into his/her on-chain balance(do this by creating default wallet in on-chain just like bitgo) and make a transaction entry sideby.
 * For on-chain, multi-currency outlets can be installed as adapters.
-Just like, as of now, we are/will be working  bitcoin-core, bitcoin-cash, ripple, moneray, etc.
+Just like, as of now, we are/will be working  on bitcoin-core, bitcoin-cash, ripple, moneray, etc.
 * On-chain will/can have duplex gateways for moving in/out the funds